Pasco Economic Development Council | 16506 Pointe Village Drive, Suite 107 | Lutz, FL 33558

 1. Stay abreast of the May 30, 2023 Memorandum 23-08, indicating potential shifts in the NLRB's stance on non-competition agreements.

 In conclusion, these insights from Brad deBeaubien offer a valuable foundation for employers navigating the intricacies of employment law.
 For further clarification and tailored advice, we encourage you to connect directly with legal professionals, ensuring that your business practices align seamlessly with current legal standards.
-The Pasco EDC is also available to help connect you with local experts and professionals like Mr. deBeaubien to help your business grow and thrive in Pasco County.
+The Pasco EDC is also available to help connect you with local experts and professionals like Mr. deBeaubien to help your business grow and thrive in Pasco County, reach out to us using the form below.